 Mt.
 Ushba: Slovakians score first ski descent in Georgian Caucasus

-Last May and June Slovakian alpinists Miroslav Peťo and Maroš Červienka carried out a series of difficult ski descents in the Caucasus massif in Georgia: the SW Ridge of Tetnuldi (4858 m), the SE couloir of Chatyn Tau (4412 m) and, above all, the East couloir of Ushba North summit (4698 m).
+Last May and June Slovakian alpinists Miroslav Peťo and Maroš Červienka carried out a series of difficult ski descents in the Caucasus massif in Georgia: the SW Ridge of Tetnuldi (4858 m), the SE couloir of Chatyn Tau (4412 m) and, above all, the SE couloir of Ushba North summit (4698 m).

 Last May and June Slovakian alpinists Miroslav Peťo and Maroš Červienka spent a fortnight in the Svanetia region of NW Georgia in order to climb and ski in the Caucasus massif.
 After reaching Mestia on 23 May and waiting for the unusually cold weather to improve they acclimatised by climbing to the summit of nearby Mt Tetnuldi (4858).
 Due to poor snow conditions they abandoned the original plan of climbing and skiing the mountain’s west face and instead ascended and SW Ridge, with Červienka skiing from 4300m while Peťo skied the 1100m line from the summit all the way down to the Kasebi glacier before returning to the picturesque village Adishi.